Always a much sort after job the Croft Park ‘hot-seat’ has surprisingly seen only 42 occupants in the clubs 121 year history.

 Trainer Billy Lawton

-* Hoffman was appointed as a Full Time Secretary but also worked as team manager.
+* Hoffman was appointed as a Full Time Secretary initially and then combined the role with team manager.

 - Credits, Acknowledgments & Thank you’s:

 Dan Jackson for providing excellent information & images on his great-grandfather Mark Lawton.

 Ken Sproat for images and information and of course his superb book ‘The History of Blyth Spartans’ was a crucial source of info.